meteor-stream/meteor-postgres/README.md

       return cursor;
     });

 One limitation of our current implementation is that client does not transmit data to the server using ddp.
 Instead after the data is inserted into the local miniSQL database it triggers a call to the server side method named {{tablename}}+"save".
-We cannot know what the users will call the collection so the user needs to specify the following Meteor.methods in order fo rhtis implementation to work
+We cannot know what the users will call the collection so the user needs to specify the following Meteor.methods in order for this implementation to work

     Meteor.methods({
       taskssave: function(input, dataArray) {